aurumbright/code-quiz/README.md

 ## Description

 This is an interactive code quiz to test the user's knowledge of basic JavaScript.
-It contains a timer, five single-select multiple choice question, and a page cataloging the high scores of a single browser session.
+It contains a timer, five single-select multiple choice questions, and a page cataloging the high scores of a single browser session.
 There are also audio elements that play when the user makes a correct or incorrect choice.

 The web app can be seen [here](https://aurumbright.github.io/code-quiz/).